In this guide, we outline the pros and cons of aquaculture and fish farming.

 – nationalgeographic.com

-Aquaculture shows potential to improve in the future terms of production and technological advances, as well as sustainability
+Aquaculture shows potential to improve in the future across several aspects of it’s production

 Farmed seafood is incredibly resource efficient, especially when compared with other animal proteins (beef, pork, chicken).